keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 - He wants to know why he is still here and what to do next, confused because he survived something he shouldn't of
 - We buy the boat repairs for 1000g
 - sails for 600g but i only gave her 500gp in gems :sunglasses:
+- Makara has Zero Rizz
+- Makara recognizes some random person, they hide their face and scuttle away
 -